ibm-cloud-docs/pattern-network-vrf-only/reference-architecture-pattern-name.md

 ![A diagram of a computer network Description automatically generated](./image1.png)

-Figure 1 <!-- this is the diagram caption -->
+Figure 1 Pattern-name solution architecture<!-- this is the diagram caption -->

 Figure 1 detailed description goes here